geb/geb/doc/manual/src/chapters/060-configuration.md

         if (elements) ? new MyCustomNavigator(browser, elements) : new geb.navigator.EmptyNavigator()
     }

 This is a rather advanced use case.
-If you need to do this, check out the source code or get in touch via the mailing list if you need help.s
+If you need to do this, check out the source code or get in touch via the mailing list if you need help.

 ### Driver Caching